jingfengrui/starter-academic/content/publication/examining-the-relationship-between-hukou-status-perceived-neighborhood-conditions-and-fear-of-crime-in-guangzhou-china/index.md

 ---
-title: Hukou status and fear of crime
-subtitle: Examining the Relationship between Hukou Status, Perceived Neighborhood Conditions, and Fear of Crime in Guangzhou, China
+title: Examining the Relationship between Hukou Status, Perceived Neighborhood Conditions, and Fear of Crime in Guangzhou, China
+subtitle: ""
 publication_types:
   - "2"
 authors:
   - Fengrui
+publication: Sustainability
+publication_short: Sustainability
 abstract: >-
   Abstract: Fear of crime can lead to lower satisfaction with life and subjective well-being.
 The indicators